Greg Caton: Later life

-Caton has returned to Ecuador and is selling his products online.
-An interview in November 2016 on the One Radio Network podcast details his view of medical practice and the purported benefits from black salve.
+Caton returned to Ecuador and continued selling his products online.
+An interview in November 2016 on the One Radio Network podcast detailed his view of medical practice and the purported benefits from black salve.
 The well-known television physician Dr. Mehmet Oz conducted an investigation into black salve, culminating in an interview with Caton.
 Caton died on 15 December 2021 of a heart attack.